Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 Should you avoid Facebook Marketplace?

-Don’t automatically reject Facebook Marketplace.
-There can be risks to buying and selling on the platform, but if you use diligence and follow these Facebook Marketplace rules, you can remain safe while making beneficial transactions, says Patire.
+No, there’s no need to automatically reject Facebook Marketplace.
+There can be risks to buying and selling on the platform, but if you use diligence and follow these Facebook Marketplace rules, you can remain safe while making beneficial transactions, Patire says.

 Why trust us